Demi Lovato's Mom Breaks Her Silence on the Singer's Overdose

 Phil McCarten/CBS

-Just a few months after Demi Lovato was hospitalized for an apparent overdose, her mother, Dianna de la Garza, appeared on Tuesday's episode of Newsmax TV and opened up about that tragic day.
+Nearly two months after Demi Lovato was hospitalized for an apparent overdose, her mother, Dianna de la Garza, appeared on Tuesday's episode of Newsmax TV and opened up about that tragic day.

 "It's still a really difficult thing to talk about," she said.
 "I literally start to shake a little bit when I start to remember what happened that day."

-De la Garza recalled getting bombarded with text messages from loved ones expressing their concern and well-wishes for the singer Still, the matriarch didn't know what was going on.
-It wasn't until she received a call from Lovato's assistant that she learned the truth.
+De la Garza recalled getting bombarded with text messages from loved ones expressing their concern and well-wishes for the singer.
+Still, the matriarch didn't know what was going on.
+It wasn't until she received a call from Lovato's assistant, Kelsey Kershner, that she learned the truth.

 When she asked if her daughter was OK, the assistant told the worried parent the "Confident" singer was conscious but not speaking.

-"I knew at that point that we were in trouble," she recalled.
+"I knew at that point that we were in trouble," she said.

-De la Garza then broke the news to Lovato's sister Dallas.
+De la Garza then broke the news to Lovato's sisters, Dallas and Madison.
 While the mother knew she had to get to Cedars-Sinai Hospital, she didn't feel like she could drive.
-So, Lovato's sister offered to take her.
+So, Dallas offered to take her.

 "We got there as quickly as we could," de la Garza said.
 "Dallas and Madison and I jumped out of the car at the emergency room and ran into the emergency room to be by her side.
 She just didn't look good—at all.
 She was in bad shape.
 But I said to her, 'Demi, I'm here.
 I love you.'
-And at that point she said back to me, 'I love you, too.'
+And at that point she said back to me, 'I love you, too.'"

 De la Garza credits her faith with helping her cope during this difficult time.